-Provide details of any corrective actions taken or underway on issues relating to advertising, and delivery of essential services; cyber security and data privacy of customers; re-occurrence of instances of product recalls; penalty / action taken by regulatory authorities on safety of products / services.
+6. Provide details of any corrective actions taken or underway on issues relating to advertising, and delivery of essential services; cyber security and data privacy of customers; re-occurrence of instances of product recalls; penalty / action taken by regulatory authorities on safety of products / services.

-- 7. Provide the following information relating to data breaches: - Number of instances of data breaches
+- 7. Provide the following information relating to data breaches: - a.
+Number of instances of data breaches b.
+Percentage of data breaches involving personally identifiable information of customers c.
+Impact, if any, of the data breaches